DustinWatts/FreeTouchDeck/case/ESP32_TFT_Combiner_Case/readme.md

 # FreeTouchDeck Case

+**Pay attention!
+This case is for the combiner board.
+For the ESP32 TouchDown board, check this link: https://github.com/DustinWatts/esp32-touchdown/tree/main/Case**

 ![](freetouchdeck_case1.jpg)

 You can print the case that will house both The ILI9488 + TFT screen and you ESP32 in a nice case.
 This housing is made with the ESP32 TFT Combiner PCB in mind, but will also work if you made your FreeTouchDeck on a prototyping board.